1952 Democratic Party presidential primaries

-From March 11 to June 3, 1952, voters of the Democratic Party chose its nominee for president in the 1952 United States presidential election.
-Although the popular vote proved conclusive, the 1952 Democratic National Convention held from July 21 to July 26, 1952, in Chicago, Illinois, was forced to go multiballot.
+From March 11 to June 3, 1952, voters and members of the Democratic Party elected delegates to the 1952 Democratic National Convention, partly for the purpose of choosing a nominee for president in the 1952 United States presidential election.
+Incumbent President Harry S. Truman withdrew his candidacy for re-election after losing the New Hampshire primary to Senator Estes Kefauver of Tennessee.
+Kefauver proceeded to win a majority of the popular vote, but failed to secure a majority of delegates, most of whom were selected through other means.

+The 1952 Democratic National Convention, held from July 21 to July 26, 1952, in Chicago, was forced to go multiballot.
+The nomination went to Adlai Stevenson II, the governor of Illinois, and grandson of the former Vice President Adlai Stevenson I.

 Candidates

 The following political leaders were candidates for the 1952 Democratic presidential nomination:

 Major candidates

-These candidates participated in multiple state primaries or were included in multiple major national polls.
+These candidates participated in multiple state delegate election contests or were included in multiple major national polls.

-Competing in primaries

-Bypassing primaries

-The following candidates did not place their name directly on the ballot for any state's presidential primary, but may have sought to influence the selection of un-elected delegates or sought the support of uncommitted delegates.